The main content area

 Health-related behaviors developed in adolescence influence health later in life.
 Youth dietary behaviors, physical activities, mental wellbeing, and parent-child relationships are correlated with physical health, mental health and behavioral risk in their adulthood.
 In order to understand the prevalence of adolescent health behavior, relating factors, and to develop effective prevention strategies, the Taiwan Youth Health Survey (TYHS) was initiated in 2006.
 The survey was designed by referring to the Youth Risk Behavior Survey (YRBS), which was conducted every two years since 1990 by the US Centers for Disease Control and Prevention (US CDC) in the U.S., and Global School - Based Student Health Survey (GSHS), which was developed by the World Health Organization (WHO) in collaboration with United Nations' UNICEF, UNESCO, and UNAIDS; and with technical assistance from CDC.

 The GSHS is a school-based cross-sectional survey and targets junior or senior high school student populations in Taiwan.
 The Health Promotion Administration collaborated with US CDC and launched Taiwan GSHS in 2013.This survey collects data on health behaviors and protective factors among students, such as family status, body weight, dietary behaviors, physical activity, hygiene, violence and unintentional injury, deviance behavior, mental health, health-risk behaviors, and sexual behaviors.
-The survey can establish trends in the prevalence of health behaviors and protective factors for use in evaluation of school health and youth health promotion
+The survey can establish trends in the prevalence of health behaviors and protective factors for use in evaluation of school health and youth health promotion.
+Since 2013, the survey was conducted annually on a national representative sample of students selected from the 22 counties/ cities in Taiwan.
+The survey is conducted every year for the biennium, for one year in junior high schools students and the other year for the senior high schools students.
+The survey results applied to policy prioritizing, program evaluation, and as the reference of the advocate.
+To better reflect the change in health behavior prevalence, the annual survey was changed to once in two years since 2019.
+In 2021, the survey was conducted with country representative samples of junior and senior high school students.
+However, the completion rate was lower than previous years in 2021 due to the COVID-19 pandemic, the completion rate be taken into consideration for data comparison limitation.

 Aim of the Survey

- To understand the relation between background characteristics and health risk behaviors among the youth population.
+● To understand the relation between background characteristics and health risk behaviors among

 Sampling Design